Type Treasures in Black, Red, Green and Gold

-Type Treasures: Schriften-Schatz, Eine Sammlung Praktischer Alphabete Für Berufszeige Aller Art (Fonts Treasure, a collection of Practical Alphabets for Professional Branches of All Kinds)—Otto Maier, Ravensburg, Germany, ca 1890, edited by Albert Schiller, who created specimen and sample lettering books for sign painters—is a marvel of functional and aesthetic ornament.
+Type Treasures: Schriften-Schatz, Eine Sammlung Praktischer Alphabete Für Berufszeige Aller Art (Fonts Treasure, a collection of Practical Alphabets for Professional Branches of All Kinds)—Otto Maier, Ravensburg, Germany, ca 1890, edited by (a different) Albert Schiller (not this one), who created

-Lettering and typography was so essential in the emerging modern world of the late 19th and early 20th centuries that Otto Maier, a typefoundry, was quick to issue these style guides to supplement the metal typefaces offered to their advertising and business clients.
+Lettering and typography was so essential in the emerging modern world of the late 19th and early 20th centuries that Otto Maier, a type foundry, was quick to issue these style guides to supplement the metal typefaces offered to their advertising and business clients.
 It must have been a lot of fun making letters then with such flare and flourish.

 About Steven Heller